 But he couldn't help himself:

-How could you expect him to, with all
+How could you expect him to?

-His history?
-Poor devil, they thought, as
+Poor little thing, they thought, as

 Had robbed him, kept him prisoner,